Effective Strategies for Asynchronous Software Engineering Agents: Analysis

 \subsection{\texttt{Git worktree} Isolation}

-In Table \ref{tab:isolation}, we study whether ``worktree isolation'' is necessary.
-We study worktree isolation not as an isolated engineering choice, but as the primitive that realizes the branch side of branch-and-merge coordination.
-In Table \ref{tab:main-results}, we compare the results of single-agent, multi-agent (\ourmethod) with ``worktree isolation'' (git worktree), and multi-agent with soft isolation with the same configuration.
-In the soft isolation setup, all engineers share one workspace, and the central manager attempts to prevent conflicts through instruction-level constraints, such as assigning non-overlapping files and explicitly warning against interference.
-The ``worktree isolation'' creates separate git worktrees for each engineer, so concurrent edits are physically separated and only interact through explicit \texttt{git merge}.
-On Commit0-Lite, soft isolation improves over single-agent from 53.1\% to 56.1\%, showing that central manager-driven delegation alone already helps when repository structure and file dependencies are explicit. ``worktree isolation'' further increases performance to 59.1\%, indicating that instruction-level separation is not sufficient to fully eliminate interference over longer trajectories.
-On PaperBench, the pattern differs.
-Soft isolation drops to 55.5\%, below the single-agent score of 57.2\%, while ``worktree isolation'' reaches 63.3\%.
+In Table \ref{tab:isolation}, we study whether our proposed method of ``worktree isolation'' is necessary, comparing it with ``soft isolation'', where all engineers share one workspace, and the central manager attempts to prevent conflicts through instruction-level constraints, such as assigning non-overlapping files and explicitly warning against interference.
+On Commit0-Lite, soft isolation improves over single-agent from 53.1\% to 56.1\%, showing that central manager-driven delegation alone already helps when repository structure and file dependencies are explicit.
+Worktree isolation further increases performance to 59.1\%, indicating that instruction-level separation is not sufficient to fully eliminate interference over longer trajectories.
+In contrast, on PaperBench soft isolation drops to 55.5\%, below the single-agent score of 57.2\%, while worktree isolation reaches 63.3\%.
 Unlike Commit0, PaperBench does not provide explicit file structure or dependency graphs, and the manager must first infer the global implementation plan from the paper itself.
-When this decomposition is imperfect, sharing a workspace amplifies miscoordination, whereas ``worktree isolation'' stabilizes parallel execution.
-Our ablation experiments suggest that isolation and delegation are complementary: soft managerial separation can help when dependencies are explicit, but for open-ended long-horizon tasks, ``worktree isolation'' becomes necessary to prevent execution instability.
+In this case, sharing a workspace causes miscoordination, whereas worktree isolation stabilizes parallel execution.